 By offering grammar resources, and by offering students credit for grammar study, but not requiring it of all students, I think teachers can strike a healthy balance between the needs of all kids, and differentiation for students who enjoy and want to go toward linguistic study.

 It is really important that we not REQUIRE all students to process Latin in this way.
 This is because there is little to no evidence that learning ABOUT a language helps students achieve proficiency (even the reading proficiency required by the AP), but there is a lot of evidence showing that this approach to teaching language is not effective, and discriminates and marginalizes most students, especially students who are not typically found in upper level language classes.
 (See this article for more on this important issue)

 Last year, I offered students extra credit for watching the video page linked here, and keeping a “grammar journal.”
 I had one student do this, but quite a few watched the videos on their own and during labs for review.
-In 2nd and 3rd year classes, I will be giving one grammar mini-lecture per week (or show a video on the topic), and students will take notes and keep those notes in their writing portfolios to use during longer “relaxed-writes” (following Bob Patrick on this, of course) throughout the school year.
+In 2nd and 3rd year classes, I will be giving approximately one grammar mini-lecture per week (or show a video on the topic), and students will take notes and keep those notes in their writing portfolios to use during longer “relaxed-writes” (following Bob Patrick on this, of course) throughout the school year.
 If you are in a school that has traditional “academic” expectations for its Latin program, these are a few ways to keep that group happy while you promote proficiency for all students in the room, and expand your program’s numbers and diversity.

 another recourse is to give students the option of working on a grammar-intensive workbook that is in Latin, requiring Latin responses to the exercises.
 Such a book is Roberto Carfagni’s companion to Oerberg’s Lingua Latina per se Illustrata, available here.